584 Policy: Student Medication

 2. A signed parent/guardian release for the administration of medication.

-B. Parents/guardians of students requesting that short-term (three weeks or less) non-controlled prescription medication be administered during school hours by school staff are required, according to school district guidelines, to provide the school with a written parent/guardian release for the administration of this medication.
+B. Parents/guardians of students requesting that short-term (three weeks or less) non-controlled prescription medication be administered during school hours by school staff are required, according to District guidelines, to provide the school with a written parent/guardian release for the administration of this medication.

 C. A Consent for Administration of Medication form, or the equivalent, must be completed annually (once per school year) and/or when a change in the requirements for administration occurs.
 Medication as used in this policy does not include any form of medical cannabis as defined in Minn.
 Stat. § 152.22, Subd.
 6.